Congratulations! You've decided to make the switch to RAW!

 On average - We recommend feeding your Pupper 2-3% of their body weight when they are at their desired weight.
 2% for dogs on the lower end of the activity scale, 2.5% for a fairly active lifestyle and 3% for a very active pup.
 In the summer months, if you & your Pupper are very active and going on daily walks, runs, or hikes, you can boost their food intake up to 4%.

 While some Puppers take to their changes in diet instantly, most require a gradual transition between diets.
-If you are currently feeding your dog kibble, below our transition guideline.
+If you are currently feeding your dog kibble, ask us how to make the transition.
+Every dog is unique so we'll make a custom program for you.

 The Top 5 Benefits Of Raw Food For Dogs